Coursera Website Redesign

 Given the timeline for this project, I was only able to conduct three rounds of usability testing - one with the target user and two with my professor.

-If I had more time, I would have conducted more usability testing with the target user to collect more feedback on the iterations.
+If I had more time, I would have liked to conduct more usability testing with the target user to collect more feedback on the iterations.

 Feature Exploration

-I would have also liked to explore a filter option to "filter notes by lesson".
+I would have also liked to explore a filter option to filter notes "by lesson”, so users can easily pick which lesson notes to review.

-Additional features I would have liked to test out include adding a feature beside each note to "edit" or "delete" notes and transcriptions, to further improve the note taking experience.
+Additionally, I would have liked to test out the option to “edit” or “delete” notes and transcriptions, to further improve the note taking experience.

 Winnie the Pooh